ciderapp/Cider-Docs/compilation/compiling-on-windows.md

 {% endhint %}

 {% hint style="danger" %}
 You need windows-build-tools to be able to compile the native modules Cider uses for Windows.
-You can install it using yarn/npm in an **administrator** powershell/cmd window and entering:
+It should be installed with Node.js through the chocolatey package manager.
+If the installation fails you can install it using yarn/npm in an **administrator** powershell/cmd window and entering:

 `yarn install -g windows-build-tools`